massalabs/massa-standards/wallet/dapps-communication.md

 </tbody>
 </table>

-#### Interact with a smart contract
+#### Call a smart contract

-This method is used to interact with a smart contract.
+This method is used to call smart contract.

 <table>
 <thead>